MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-F-Submission-Bids-Monthly-Beneficiary-Premiums-Plan-Approval/section-423.265.md

 ##### § 423.265 Submission of bids and related information. #####

-Link to an amendment published at 86 FR 6118, Jan.
-19, 2021.

 (a) *Eligibility for bidding.* An applicant may submit a bid to become a Part D plan sponsor.

-(b) *Bid submission* - (1) *General.* Not later than the first Monday in June, each potential Part D sponsor must submit bids and supplemental information described in this section for each Part D plan it intends to offer in the subsequent calendar year.
+(b) *Bid submission*—(1) *General.* Not later than the first Monday in June, each potential Part D sponsor must submit bids and supplemental information described in this section for each Part D plan it intends to offer in the subsequent calendar year.

-(2) *Substantial differences between bids* - (i) *General rule.* Except as provided in paragraph (b)(2)(ii) of this section, potential Part D sponsors' bid submissions must reflect differences in benefit packages or plan costs that CMS determines to represent substantial differences relative to a sponsor's other bid submissions.
-In order to be considered “substantially different,” each bid must be significantly different from the sponsor's other bids with respect to beneficiary out-of-pocket costs or formulary structures.

-(ii) *Exception.* A potential Part D sponsor's enhanced bid submission does not have to reflect the substantial differences as required in paragraph (b)(2)(i) of this section relative to any of its other enhanced bid submissions.
+(2) *Limit on number of plan offerings.* Potential Part D sponsors' bid submissions may include no more than three stand-alone prescription drug plan offerings in a service area and must include only one basic prescription drug plan offering.

 (3) CMS may decline to accept any or every bid submitted by a Part D sponsor or potential Part D sponsor.